RigsOfRods/docs.rigsofrods.org/source/tools-tutorials/visual-editors.md

 ![blender](/images/blender-nb.png)

 Features:

 - Full vertex group support

 - Automatic column alignment

 - Sophisticated vertex position rounding

 - Full preservation of the original truck file

 - Automatic beam sorting based on the vertex groups

 - All node, beam and cab options are preserved during import / export

 - All `set_node_defaults`, `set_beam_defaults` and `set_beam_defaults_scale` entries are preserved

-### Version warning
+!!! warning

-The latest version of Blender (2.80) is currently not supported as the plugins have not been updated for it yet.
+	The latest version of Blender (2.8x) is currently not supported as the plugins have not been updated for it yet.
 You can download 2.79b [here](https://download.blender.org/release/Blender2.79/).

 	If you are unsure which file to download, just select `blender-2.79b-windows64.zip ` and extract it into a new folder, then run `blender.exe`.

 ### Installation